“I help you get more creative and less reactive in your divorce.”

-People often ask me why I practice divorce law.
+People often ask me why I became a divorce attorney.
 This is my story…

 I know how it feels when your world blows up.